Michael Grigorievich Yurchenko

 In fact, nothing happened to the state flag, only the flagpole and bracket were damaged.
 But the regional newspaper emphasizes that other people could have seen this "dissent".

-According to the prosecution , while in Germany, the man posted several comments in a Telegram chat on August 28, September 7, and September 27, 2021, “containing obscene language” addressed to the heads of the police departments.
+According to the prosecution , while in Germany, the man posted several comments in a Telegram chat on August 28, September 7, and September 27, 2021, "containing obscene language" addressed to the heads of police departments.

-The appeal hearing will take place on 16.04.2024.
+An appeal court hearing will take place on April 16, 2024.

 According to human rights activists, he will be released in the spring of 2025.